ringstaff/dart-panelsnap/README.md

   </body>
 ```

 Note the `data-panel` attributes on the links and the panels.
-This way panel_snap knows which link matches to which panel.
+This way panelsnap knows which link matches to which panel.

 # Events
-Panel_snap emits the following events on the container object in the `panelsnap` namespace:
+panelsnap emits the following events on the container object in the `panelsnap` namespace:

 `panelsnap:start`:
 Fired before a panel is being snapped.